leozitor-cs50web/CS50Project2/README.md

-# CS50Project2
+# Project 2

-CS50 web Project 2
+Web Programming with Python and JavaScript